The problem to be solved

 Hanging garden settlements could reduce death rates at both temperature extremes.
 We will illustrate the benefits by referring to cool climate living, but equivalent benefits can be gained in hot climates.

-Reducing the winter blues
+Reducing the winter blues for adults and improving eye health for children

 Seasonal affective disorder (SAD) is a type of depression that comes on during the darker days of winter.
 SAD can trigger alcohol, eating disorder and other health problems.